 British Columbian by birth, I grew up in a lovely and wild area north of Prince George.
 Although I now make my home on the west coast,I deeply value the unique perspective gained from my rural upbringing.

-I’ve made a strong, personal commitment as an indie writer to bring my readers the best of this new media, by reporting honest stories covering every level of government.
+I’ve made a strong, personal commitment as a freelance writer & blogger to bring my readers the best of this new media, by reporting stories covering every level of government.

 The lack of accountability and transparency within our provincial and federal governments has been the driving force behind the bulk of my research and reporting.